replicate/cog/README.md

-# Cog: Machine learning model packaging
+# Cog: Standard machine learning models

+Define your models in a standard format, store them in a central place, run them anywhere.

+- **Standard interface for a model.** Define all your models with Cog, in a standard format.
+It's not just the graph – it also includes code, pre-/post-processing, data types, Python dependencies, system dependencies, etc.
-- **Store models in a central location.** Never again will you have to hunt for the right model file on S3 and figure out the right code to load it.
+- **Store models in a central place.** No more hunting for the right model file on S3.
 Cog models are in one place with a content-addressable ID.
-- **Package everything that a model needs to run.** Code, weights, pre/post-processing, data types, Python dependencies, system dependencies, CUDA version, etc etc. No more dependency hell.
-- **Let anyone ship models to production.** Cog models can be deployed to anywhere that runs Docker images, without having to understand Dockerfiles, CUDA, and all that horrible stuff.
+- **Run models anywhere**: Cog models run anywhere Docker runs: your laptop, Kubernetes, cloud platforms, batch processing pipelines, etc. And, you can use adapters to convert the models to on-device formats.

+Cog does a few things to make your life easier:

+- **Automatic Docker image.** Define your environment with a simple format, and Cog will generate CPU and GPU Docker images using best practices and efficient base images.
+- **Automatic HTTP service.** Cog will generate an HTTP service from the definition of your model, so you don't need to write a Flask server in the right way.
+- **No more CUDA hell.** Cog knows which CUDA/cuDNN/PyTorch/Tensorflow/Python combos are compatible and will pick the right versions for you.

 ## How does it work?